Miss Teacher Bangs a Boy: Plot

 The episode begins as Eric Cartman is called into the principal's office.
 Although Cartman initially believes he is being punished, he is surprised to learn that it is his turn to be the school's hallway monitor: a duty he takes extremely seriously, assuming the identity of "Dawg the Hallway Monitor" (a parody of Duane "Dog" Chapman).
 During a shift, Cartman finds a discarded drawing by Ike Broflovski expressing a crush on kindergarten teacher Miss Stevenson (Kathryn Howell).
 Cartman proceeds to storm into Ike's classroom, aggressively berating the infant in front of his classmates and urging them not to litter in the hallway as Ike has.
-Miss Stephenson asks Ike to stay after class, wherein she admits to Ike that she loves him and the pair begin a sexual relationship, which is introduced through a montage set to REO Speedwagon's "Can't Fight This Feeling".
+Miss Stevenson asks Ike to stay after class, wherein she admits to Ike that she loves him and the pair begin a sexual relationship, which is introduced through a montage set to REO Speedwagon's "Can't Fight This Feeling".
 This is disguised by Stevenson as after-school tutoring.

 Kyle enters Miss Stevenson's house looking for Ike, but catches the pair together in the bathtub and proceeds to drag Ike back home.
 Kyle attempts to inform his parents, but Ike deliberately interrupts by babbling over his brother.
 Kyle anonymously tells the police that a teacher is having sex with a student, but the police are apathetic once they realize that the teacher in question is an attractive woman, going as far to claim they must "track this student down and give him his luckiest boy in America medal, right away!".

 Dejected, Kyle tells his friends about the problem.
 They too are initially apathetic and, in fact, believe Ike to be "pretty cool" (mirroring the policemen's reactions) but Cartman becomes enraged when Kyle offhandedly mentions that Ike and Miss Stevenson are sneaking out into the hallway to kiss: which he reminds the group is "strictly against school policy".
-Incensed by the violation of school rules, Cartman stakes out the hallway to catch the pair in the act: macing Miss Stephenson when she attempts to get away.
+Incensed by the violation of school rules, Cartman stakes out the hallway to catch the pair in the act: macing Miss Stevenson when she attempts to get away.